thomasdarimont/terraform-provider-keycloak/docs/resources/oidc_identity_provider.md

 - `enabled` - (Optional) When `true`, users will be able to log in to this realm using this identity provider.
 Defaults to `true`.
 - `store_token` - (Optional) When `true`, tokens will be stored after authenticating users.
 Defaults to `true`.
 - `add_read_token_role_on_create` - (Optional) When `true`, new users will be able to read stored tokens.
 This will automatically assign the `broker.read-token` role.
 Defaults to `false`.
-- `link_only` - (Optional) When `true`, users cannot login using this provider, but their existing accounts will be linked when possible.
+- `link_only` - (Optional) When `true`, users cannot sign-in using this provider, but their existing accounts will be linked when possible.
 Defaults to `false`.
 - `trust_email` - (Optional) When `true`, email addresses for users in this provider will automatically be verified regardless of the realm's email verification policy.
 Defaults to `false`.
 - `first_broker_login_flow_alias` - (Optional) The authentication flow to use when users log in for the first time through this identity provider.
 Defaults to `first broker login`.
 - `post_broker_login_flow_alias` - (Optional) The authentication flow to use after users have successfully logged in, which can be used to perform additional user verification (such as OTP checking).
 Defaults to an empty string, which means no post login flow will be used.